freeletics/freeletics-gradle-plugins/docs/monorepo.md

 # Monorepo plugins

 These plugins are used in the Freeletics monorepo.
-They are built on top of the same foundation as the common plugins but are more opinionated and tailored to the structure of our code base.
+They are built on top of the same foundation as the common plugins but are more opinionated and tailored to the structure of our codebase.

 ## Structure